Kate Sullivan de Estrada

 International Relations; Politics; Diplomacy

-Rising powers, nuclear politics, diplomatic history, climate change, states in world politics, foreign policy
+Rising powers, nuclear politics, status in world politics, foreign policy, Area Studies

 India, South Asia